Dynamic Properties and Motion Reproducibility of a Compact Pneumatically Actuated Humanoid Upper Body for Data-Driven

 Figures \ref{fig:actuator}(a) and \ref{fig:actuator}(b) show the vane-type rotary actuators and the air cylinders used in the robot, respectively.
+These actuators were customized by A-Lab Co., Ltd. from commercial products, whose specific off-the-shelf type numbers of pneumatic actuators (both the air cylinders and vane-type rotary actuators) are industrial secrets of A-Lab.
 Both actuator types have rigid bodies with mounting holes for attachment.
 Each actuator has two air ports (A and B) for the pneumatic tubes.
 As shown in the schematics in Figures \ref{fig:actuator}(c) and \ref{fig:actuator}(d), each actuator contains two air chambers (A and B).
 Pressurized air in these chambers pushes a movable vane (rotary actuator) or a movable partition (air cylinder).
 The resulting torque (Figure \ref{fig:actuator}(c)) or force (Figure \ref{fig:actuator}(d)) is determined by both the pressure difference between these chambers and the pressure-receiving surface area of the vane or partition.
 Therefore, controlling the pressure in these two chambers is crucial for motion control.

 The assembled robot is shown from the front and rear in Figure~\ref{fig:hardware}, where key actuators and structural mounts are indicated.
 The rear view reveals a complex tubing system where each actuator is connected via two pneumatic tubes, approximately $2.5$~m in length, which allows for remote placement of the control valves.
 These tubes have a primary internal diameter of $1$~mm, expanding to $2$~mm at the branch section used to connect a pressure sensor (Nihon Pisco Co., Ltd., PSE530) near each actuator's air port.
 To measure joint angles, potentiometers (NIDEC COMPONENTS CORPORATION, JC10) are installed at each joint.
 The robot's height from the waist mount is approximately $38$~cm, and its mass is $5.12$~kg.